-The Future Impact v3 will let you play amazing and authentic synth lines from your bass, guitar, keyboard or practically any other instrument.
-You can choose from 99 onboard sounds that you can quickly shape to your taste using the Top Panel Controls.
+The Future Impact V4 will let you play amazing and authentic synth lines from your bass, guitar, keyboard or practically any other instrument.
+It features 99 onboard sounds that you can quickly shape to your taste using the Top Panel Controls.
 By using the pedal in conjunction with its companion Editor Suite software, you can branch out further and download many more free sounds created by experienced sound designers and other enthusiasts in the music community.
 You can also learn to build and share your own sounds, unlocking your creative potential and opening the door to inspirational music-making.

-This guide will show you how to set up and use the FI with your bass/guitar, including the use of the built-in Tuner.
+This guide will show you how to set up and use the FI4 with your bass/guitar, including the use of the built-in Tuner.
 The guide will also explain what the main sound-sculpting parameters are and how to adjust them easily on the pedal.

-If you want to delve deeper into the process of transferring new sounds to your pedal or creating your own then you will need to consult the Detailed Manual.
+If you want to load new sounds onto the pedal, create your own sounds, or use the FI4 to trigger a 1V/Octave analog synthesizer, then you will need to consult the Detailed Manual.